argoproj/applicationset/docs/Getting-Started.md

 - RoleBinding to bind the ServiceAccount and Role

-### Install ApplicationSet and Argo CD together
+### B) Install ApplicationSet and Argo CD together

-You may install both the ApplicationSet controller and the latest stable Argo CD together, by creating a namespace and applying `manifests/install-with-argo-cd.yaml`:
+You may instead install both the ApplicationSet controller and the latest stable Argo CD together, by creating a namespace and applying `manifests/install-with-argo-cd.yaml`:

 ```bash
 kubectl create namespace argocd